 Do not Encourage Their Drinking Behavior

 Some of your actions, although with the best of intentions, will backfire and fuel an addict’s alcohol abuse.
 Keep these pointers in mind so that you don’t unknowingly support their behavior.

 1. Never cover up for an alcoholic

 This one is a no-brainer.
 Make no excuses for an alcoholic.
 Wondering how to help an alcoholic spouse?
 Don’t enable them to sustain their addiction.
+Do not protect their substance use, even if it looks like they have learned the rules of safe drinking.
 This means you should separate yourself from all empathy towards their behavior.
 If you truly love the person, you will hate their addiction.

 2. Do not bail an alcoholic out of jail

 There are countless cases where an alcoholic will end up in prison.
 He or she may have been driving under the influence of alcohol or have committed another alcohol-related crime.
 It is important you let them hit that rock bottom and realize what a mess their life has become.
 Let your alcoholic friend or family member realize the damage they’re doing to themselves and those around them.

 How to support an alcoholic and his or her behavior?
 Clean the mess they made.
 As harsh as this sounds, you should never take responsibility for the actions of an alcoholic.
 If you approve of their habits, an alcoholic will carry on acting as before, knowing there is someone they can use as a shield.
 Let them face the consequences themselves.